SESYNC-ci/r-netlogo-lesson/docs/_slides/simulation.md

 ## Simulation

-Make a function to run a simulation, use it within a replicate function
+Make a function to run a simulation, then use it within a replicate function

-Define a function to run a simulation with a given set of initial values.

 ~~~r